-It all depends on how much control you want over your image and if you plan to edit the photo later.
+You can use manual or automatic camera settings — it all depends on how much control you want over your image, and whether you plan to edit the photo later.

 White Skies and Properly Exposed Foreground

 This is probably the easiest method, as it requires no post-processing.
-Simply find the exposure that best lights the foreground and frame your shot so the sun is hiding halfway behind a solid object.
+Simply find the exposure that best lights the foreground, then frame your shot so the sun is hiding halfway behind a solid object.

 Your camera will take care of the rest.

 If you’re willing to spend some time in the digital darkroom, the possibilities are endless.

 Cranking up your aperture will make the sun’s rays far pointier and create a more dramatic effect.
 It also makes the sun more of a focal point in the photo.